-Viengphila "La" Vaiyakone - President and Founder
+Viengphila "La" Vaiyakone - Founder and Vice President

 Viengphila “La” Vaiyakone worked as Production Director for Abundant Water supervising and directing a Lao staff to make water filters from locally sourced materials consisting of pottery clay, charred rice husk and coffee grinds.
 During her tenure from June 2012 until December 2013, she was responsible for the manufacture and distribution of water filters to remote rural villages in Lao whose capacity to deliver clean water exceeded 7,000,000 liters of clean water annually… year after year after year.